 Anything rotating other than a disc coulter is considered a wheel.
-Any other gadgets like a skid or slide acting as a brace or support to the plough will be considered as replacing a wheel and therefore will be counted as a wheel.
-It is acceptable for a rib of maximum height of 2 cm to be fitted to a plough wheel (See Diagram).
+Any other gadgets like a skid or slide acting as a brace or support to the plough is considered replacing a wheel and therefore will be counted as a wheel.
 A maximum of 3 plough wheels (plough supporting gadgets) are permitted per side of the plough.
-(Conventional ploughs maximum 3 wheels fitted to the plough at any time when the plough is ploughing.
-Reversible ploughs maximum 6 wheels fitted to the plough at any time when the plough is ploughing).
-Additional wheels over the 3(conventional) and 6(reversible) can be left safely on the headland.
+(Conventional ploughs maximum 3 wheels.
+Reversible ploughs maximum 6 wheels fitted).